bbc/psammead/scripts/talos/README.md

 #### How to review PRs?

 PRs can be reviewed like any other PR.
 The PRs should be tested according to what is being bumped.

+#### How do we test Talos PRs?

+If the PR just updates the dev dependencies there wouldn't be any testing required from the test team.But if there are other dependencies updated then a regression testing along with testing of the changes that have gone in that version for the individual component is required.

 #### When a Talos PR gets conflicts how can I rebase/recreate it?